 I was at the vet's yesterday with the old dog (nineteen now) as she had recently become very doddery, sometimes collapsing, back legs non-functioning and when she didn't want to walk further than the big almond tree down the road and was panting like a traction engine I thought perhaps it was . . . time.

-Mark and Ezra had said their provisional goodbyes and I felt in control as I drove down to town: this would be easy, she has had a great life, well we don't know about the first ten years as she was a rescue dog, but the last nine, pretty idilic as far as we can know as humans.
+Mark and Ezra have said their provisional goodbyes and I feel in control as I drive down to town; this will be easy, she's had a great life; well, we don't know about the first ten years as she was a rescue dog, but the last nine, pretty idilic as far as we can judge.

-She was reluctant to step over the threshold at the vets: did her wavering dog sixth sense suspect something? or was it the smell of previous trips she could remember?
-We sat and quaked while I pushed the tears far into me with thoughts of book editing and jobs I hadn't done.
+She is reluctant to step over the threshold at the vets; does her wavering, dog sixth sense suspect something? or is it the smell of previous trips she can remember?
+We sit and quake while I push the tears away with thoughts of book editing and jobs I haven't done.